deadzg/knowledge-share/Java-Ecosystem/Spring/spring-boot-basics.md

 When you inject the Spring security it intercepts /*  ie. all the request to it's own filter DelegatingFilterProxy

-DelegatingFilterProxy -> It doesn't do the job itself , but delegates to the respective filters which actulally does the job
+DelegatingFilterProxy -> It doesn't do the job itself , but delegates to the respective filters which actually does the job

 For authentication you have Auhentication Filter
 Same with Authorization filter